 This amazing Coconut Layer Cake is a coconut hat trick - it's made with coconut milk, coconut oil, and coconut flour, and the frosting is a melt-in-your-mouth fluffy ermine frosting made with coconut milk.
 The whole cake is then covered with sweetened shredded coconut.
-This cake is a coconut lover's dream.
+This cake is moist and tender and a coconut lover's dream.